 During Greenville County Schools' closure, the following sites will be providing breakfast and lunch: TR High, Berea Elementary, AJ Whittenberg Elementary, Welcome Elementary, Grove Elementary, Sue Cleveland Elementary, Sterling School, Blue Ridge Middle, Wade Hampton High, JL Mann High, Mauldin High, Hillcrest High, Eastside High, Greer High and Fountain Inn Elementary.
 A large number of buses have also bee deployed to distribute meals across the community—click here for a full site list or here for an interactive map of all meal and WiFi sites.
-Both lunch and breakfast for the next day will be distributed between 10 a.m. – noon.
+Both lunch and breakfast for the next day will be distributed between 10 a.m. – noon, including breafast and lunch for the weekend provided on Fridays.
 Meals will be provided to all children aged 18 or younger.
 Children are not required to be enrolled in Greenville County Schools or be present for pickup.
 WiFi will be available at all schools from 7 a.m.–7p.m. and at bus delivery sites from 10 a.m.–noon.
 For the latest Greenville County Schools information, click here.

 PRISMA HEALTH RESOURCES

 Prisma Health is offering a variety of resources to help you and your family stay healthy, including free virtual visits.
 If you believe you are experiencing COVID-19 symptoms, schedule your virtual visit here and use code COVID19.